Roopamaddula/Library-Management-System/README.md

 2. Run `entrypoint.py' on your project directory.
 3. Ensure all dependencies are installed

+Download zip file and extract the files install mysql database - from google and set root username and password as 123456789 CMD - pip install mysql pip install mysql-connector-python
+Open all py files and update password to 123456789

 # Usage:
 1. Issue Book
 2. Renew Book